spanners/dissertation/dissertation/diss.markdown

    user input and manually modifying the display."
 2. "with FRP, many of the irrelevant details are left to the compiler, freeing the programmer to think about things that matter."
-3. "Coding [these examples](http://elm-lang.org/Examples.elm) in a traditional GUI framework such as HTML/CSS/JavaScript . would require significantly more work and headache."
+3. "Coding the examples on [http://elm-lang.org/Examples.elm]() in a traditional GUI framework such as HTML/CSS/JavaScript . would require significantly more work and headache."
 4. "Not only is that painful to code, but it also requires broad and deep